Why Gummies Cost More Than Capsules

 6. Packaging with tighter environmental controls

-In practice, this is why gummies often behave like a capacity-constrained product.
-When lines are busy, cure rooms are full, or changeovers are frequent, cost-per-unit climbs quickly-even if the formula itself hasn’t changed.
+In practice, gummies behave like a capacity-constrained product.
+When lines are busy, cure rooms are full, or changeovers are frequent, cost-per-unit climbs quickly — even if the formula hasn't changed.

 Packaging isn't a footnote for gummies